sankadayananda/WebMonitor/README.md

  - [https://sankalayers.s3.ap-south-1.amazonaws.com/paramiko.zip](https://sankalayers.s3.ap-south-1.amazonaws.com/paramiko.zip)

 ### Create Layers for Lambda
- > Creating package dependancies as layers in Lambda makes it easier to sperate user code from libraries.These layers are reusable and can be called by any lambda function withing the reigon.
+ > Creating package dependancies as layers in lambda makes it easier to sperate user code from libraries.These layers are reusable and can be called by any lambda function withing the reigon.
  > Additionally this makes the deployment packages light weight since it only contains the user code.
  > Console --> Lambda --> Layers --> Create layer
- > Creating requests Lambda Layer - [Add Requests Layer](https://webmon-images.s3.ap-south-1.amazonaws.com/layers_requests.PNG)
+ > Creating requests lambda Layer - [Add Requests Layer](https://webmon-images.s3.ap-south-1.amazonaws.com/layers_requests.PNG)
- > Creating paramiko  Lambda Layer - [Add Paramiko Layer](https://webmon-images.s3.ap-south-1.amazonaws.com/layers_paramiko.PNG)
+ > Creating paramiko  lambda Layer - [Add Paramiko Layer](https://webmon-images.s3.ap-south-1.amazonaws.com/layers_paramiko.PNG)
  > Once both layers are added you'll have a simillar sort of a view in your console - [Layer view](https://webmon-images.s3.ap-south-1.amazonaws.com/layers_view.PNG)

 ### Configure the IAM Role for WebMon Lambda
  > Two IAM roles need to be created in order to run the both lambda functions.
  > Create a role named WebMonRole which has **AWSLambdaBasicExecutionRole** & **AWSLambdaRole** policies attached to it.
  > [WebMonRole Policy View](https://webmon-images.s3.ap-south-1.amazonaws.com/WebMon_IAM_Role.PNG)